Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 - gift cards, and

-The cherry on top?
-You’ll also receive a welcome bonus of 10,000 BMO Rewards points after your first purchase, plus an extra 10,000 points after you spend $1,000 in 3 months, giving you a pretty decent head start on your rewards bank.
+You’ll also receive a welcome bonus of 15,000 BMO Rewards points after you spend $1,000 in 3 months, giving you a pretty decent head start on your rewards bank.
 Welcome bonuses are a super rare treat on no fee cards.

 Best Mastercard for Costco with no fee